Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “In 1960, 60 women out of 100 and 41 men out of 100 were married before they turned 25.
 Today, it’s 4 women out of 100, and 2 men out of 100 [HOOK].
 The trend clearly shows that marriage and family institutions are globally changing [TOPIC SENTENCE].
 Such shifts are the consequences of changing relationship models and unstable economic factors [CONTEXT SENTENCE].
 The most prominent result of the changes, though, is the social perception of the marriage institution in general [THESIS STATEMENT].”

-“80% of professionals consider networking important.
-Hence, public speaking must be a top skill to learn when studying for business.”
+Weak Example: "80% of professionals consider networking important.
+Therefore, public speaking must be a top skill to learn when studying for business."
+(The connection between networking importance and public speaking being the top skill isn't precise or direct enough.)

-“80% of professionals consider networking important.
-Hence, investing in new contacts is a good way to get into professional circles.”
+Strong Example: "80% of professionals consider networking important.
+This highlights that actively investing in new contacts is a crucial step for breaking into professional circles."
+(Here, the statistic backs the idea that networking is vital for career advancement.)

 “Approximately 80% of college students procrastinate, according to the National Institute of Health [HOOK].
 As procrastination tends to take up to 100% of the time otherwise unfilled, the volume of procrastination’s impact on students’ performance seems serious [TOPIC SENTENCE].
 This issue is compounded by increasing academic pressures and distractions [CONTEXT SENTENCE].
 These consequences of procrastination affect students' academic success, mental well-being, and future career opportunities [THESIS STATEMENT].”

-“Some sources say that about half the Earth’s population believe in hustle culture.”
+Weak Example: "Some sources say that about half the Earth's population believe in hustle culture."
+(This is too vague and lacks a specific source, making it untrustworthy.)

 Here is one more strong introduction paragraph by BBC News, using a good statistical hook: